netconf-wg/restconf-trace-ctx-headers/draft-ietf-netconf-restconf-trace-ctx-headers.md

 ## Unsuccessful creation of New Data Resources (from Appendix B.2.1 of {{RFC8040}})

 {{W3C-Trace-Context}} specifies that a vendor may validate the tracestate header and that invalid headers may be discarded.
-Section 2.1 on [Error handling](#error-handling), states that servers may return an error.
+Error handling](#error-handling), states that servers may return an error.
 Let's assume that an implementation follows that behavior.

 Example of a badly formated tracestate header using {{RFC8040}} example (Appendix B.2.1), in which a server receives the following: